Automotive

 • Interference from other electronic devices

-For most modern vehicles, professional programming equipment is required.
-This is where we come in.
+For many modern vehicles, locksmith programming equipment is required.
+That is where mobile service can save time.

 If the internal circuit board is damaged, you’ll need a replacement fob programmed to your vehicle.
-The good news: we can often transfer your existing buttons and case to new electronics, keeping things straightforward.
+The good news: we can often transfer your existing buttons and case to new electronics, keeping the fix straightforward.

 The key fob works, but the car won’t start?
 The problem might be the immobilizer system in the vehicle, not the fob itself.

-This requires professional diagnosis.
+This requires diagnostic tools.
 We can check whether the issue is the fob, the car’s receiver, or the immobilizer system.

 Call a locksmith instead of the dealer when: